camunda/camunda-docs-static/get-started/content/rpa/_index.md

   * Variable Assignment Value can be a String constant or a process variable that is passed via an Expression
 * For any Output Parameter:
   * Define the name of a process variable that this output value should be assigned to

+Enhance your process diagram:

-* Complete your BPMN process diagram with further elements as you see fit and finish it with an End Event
+* Complete your BPMN process diagram with further elements as you see fit (e.g. User Tasks)
+* Finish the diagram with an End Event

+Execute the process:

 * Click the Run icon in the toolbar ("Start Current Diagram") and confirm the dialogs.
 This will deploy the process diagram and trigger a new process instance
 * In the success notification click on "Open in Camunda Cockpit".
 You will see the running process instance with its current state